DSCI-310-2024/DSCI_310_Group_6/README.md

    ```
 2. Launch JupyterLab either through Git or terminal on your computer.

-3. Navigate to the directory where `<analysis>.ipynb` is located.
+3. Navigate to the directory where `Wine.ipynb` is located.

-4. Open the `<analysis>.ipynb` file in JupyterLab to access the analysis and execute the code.
+4. Open the `Wine.ipynb` file in JupyterLab to access the analysis and execute the code.

 _add or remove steps based on the changes we make in the project._